-cobas[®] HBV is performed using the full workflow within the cobas[®] 4800 Software.
-It consists of sample preparation on the cobas x 480 instrument followed by amplification/detection on the cobas z 480 analyzer.
-HBV cannot be run in mixed-batch mode with other tests.
-Refer to the cobas[®] 4800 System Operator's Manual for cobas[®] HBV for details.
+cobas[°] HBV is performed using the full workflow within the cobas[°] 4800 Software.
+It consists of sample preparation on the cobas x 480 instrument followed by amplification/detection on the cobas z 480 analyzer. cobas[°] HBV cannot be run in mixed-batch mode with other tests.
+Refer to the cobas[°] 4800 System - User Assistance for details.

-- 1. Perform the system startup and maintenance procedures by following the instructions in the cobas[®] 4800 System System Manual for cobas[®] HBV in the "Instrument Maintenance" section. - 2.
+- 1. Perform the system startup by following the instructions in the cobas[®] 4800 System User Assistance. - 2.
+Perform maintenance actions by following the instructions in the cobas® 4800 System User Assistance. - 3.
 Collect all reagents and consumables needed.
 All reagents except HBV MMX R2 and MMX R1 must be at ambient temperature prior to loading on the cobas x 480 instrument.
-The HBV MMX R2 and MMX R1 reagents may be taken directly from 2- 8°C storage as they will equilibrate to ambient temperature on board the cobas x 480 instrument by the time they are used in the process.
+The HBV MMX R2 and MMX R1 reagents may be taken directly from 2-8°C storage as they equilibrate to ambient temperature on board the cobas x 480 instrument by the time they are used in the process.